Jolaolu/recruiting-take-home/README.md

 ## Technical Requirements
 All software projects require careful balance of both technical requirements along with functional requirements.
 Your solution must comply with the following technical objectives:
-* Implement your solution using a current released version of Vue and Typescript,
+* Implement your solution using a current released version of Vue and Typescript or ECMAScript,
-* Must include unit tests to verify your components and include these tests in your solution,
+* Must include unit tests to verify your code and include these tests in your solution,
 * There is no need to provide any form of data persistence, or API.

 We are looking for a **clean**, **well-factored**, idiomatic codebase that has accompanying unit tests, and a thoughtful design consistent with provided assets.